UKCloud/documentation/articles/other/other-ref-dc-notice.md

 To create a request to visit a data centre, raise a service request in the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 For customers requiring a new installation of hardware into one of the data centres, a new request must be submitted via [My Calls](https://portal.skyscapecloud.com/support/ivanti), which will involve engagement with a UKCloud technical architect for design and to set up networking.
 Data centre access cannot be arranged until this review has been completed, so please advise us as soon as possible.

+When we confirm your request, we'll let you know any specific details for access.

 ## Installing hardware in a UKCloud data centre